 Wallace and his dog Gromit run the Anti-Pesto pest control service where they humanely capture rabbits that try to devour the locals’ prize vegetables.
 They are hired by the aristocratic Lady Tottington to clear her estate but come up against her would-be paramour Victor Quartermaine, who wants to hunt down and shoot the rabbits.
 Wallace has the idea to use a lunar-powered brain-reprogramming machine attached to his own head to reprogram the minds of the captured rabbits not to like vegetables anymore but the device backfires when a rabbit gets stuck in it.
 That night a monster runs amok through the local vege patches under the full moon.
 The local vicar describes it as a giant were-rabbit.
 Wallace and Gromit devise a plan to capture the were-rabbit.
 Gromit lassoes it but it escapes.
 He thinks that the were-rabbit might be Hutch, the bunny that became caught in the brain machine, but then discovers that it is Wallace.
 As Wallace transforms into the giant rabbit and goes amok at the local fair, Gromit tries to save him, while Quartermaine determines to hunt down and kill Wallace using a 24-carat gold bullet.

 Next up for Aardman was the cartoon-animated likes of Flushed Away (2006) and Arthur Christmas (2011), and The Pirates!
-Band of Misfits (2012), which combined both Claymation and computer-drawn animation, while Shaun the Sheep Movie (2015) and Early Man (2018) saw a return to Claymation.
+Band of Misfits (2012), which combined both Claymation and computer-drawn animation, while Shaun the Sheep Movie (2015), Early Man (2018) and Farmageddon (2019) saw a return to Claymation.

 (Winner in this site’s Top 10 Films of 2005 list).